joeyAghion/joey.aghion.com/source/2013-04-28-building-a-blog-with-middleman-and-github-pages.html.markdown

     bundle exec rake publish

 This last step is worth explaining.
-The "gh-pages" branch is specially named so that Github will publish the included content to your site at _username.github.io/projectname_.
+The "gh-pages" branch is specially named so that Github will publish its contents to your site at _username.github.io/projectname_.
 It's an "orphan" branch (meaning it has no parents).
 I.e., it's completely divorced from your master branch's content.
-The master branch contains your source files, and the static files published to the `build` subdirectory become (via the `publish` rake task) the root folder's content in the `gh-pages` branch.
+The master branch contains your source files, and the static files compiled to the `build` subdirectory become the root folder's content in the `gh-pages` branch.
+Luckily, you don't have to manage the `gh-pages` branch directly; the `publish` task takes care of compiling your site and creating the corresponding commits on `gh-pages`.

 Finally, setting up a nice domain for your site is as simple as updating DNS records and adding a `CNAME` file to the root of your site (or, in middleman's case, the `source` directory) with the specified domain.
 [See github's more detailed instructions.](https://help.github.com/articles/setting-up-a-custom-domain-with-pages)